saltstack-formulas/iscsi-formula/README.rst

 iscsi.remove
 ------------
-The state ``iscsi.remove`` disables the services and removes the packages of both initiator and target.
+The state ``iscsi.remove`` disables the services and removes the configuration of both initiator and target.

 No pillar data is needed.